 Attach the railings to the walls of your stairs depending on how you intend to use them.
 See below for some examples.
-You can glue the railings in place permanently, or use non-stick tape, poster putty, or paperclips to hold the pieces temporarily.
+You can glue the railings in place permanently, or use nonstick tape, blue-tack, or paperclips as a temporary solution.